SEESolutions-it/DpdlEngine/README.md

 are supported by default and third party libraries can be added as extensions.

 The language constructs and syntax is kept simple and follows an OOP paradigm.
-Dpdl enables to access the full java platform API directly within Dpdl scripts.
+Dpdl enables to access the full Java platform API directly within Dpdl scripts.

-Further, also standard ANSI C code (subset of C90) can be embedded and executed directly within Dpdl scripts (interpreted code).
+Further, also standard **ANSI C code** (subset of C90) can be **embedded and executed directly within Dpdl scripts** (interpreted code).
 This makes it ideal also for hardware programming.

 Dpdl is designed to be simple, compact, robust, extendible and portable to almost every platform

-### Dpdl(Java API + C) = Powerful and Versatile
+### Dpdl(Java API + Embedded C) = Powerful and Versatile programming

 **DpdlEngine stack**